huijiewei/resolid-nxt/packages/nxt-live/README.md

 # @resolid/nxt-live

-@resolid/nxt-live brings you the ability to render React components with editable source code and live preview.
+Brings you the ability to render React components with editable source code and live preview.

 ## Acknowledgment